 In September 2019, the FDA issued a warning concerning the potential cancer risk from Zantac, indicating Valisure testing detected high levels of NDMA in pills.
 Subsequent testing by the FDA also resulted in unacceptable levels of NDMA in Zantac.
 As usual, the FDA acted far too slowly – allowing drug companies to profit from dangerous drugs as long as possible.

 Following the FDA warning, pharmacies pulled Zantac from their shelves.
-Major pharmacies such as CVS, Walgreens, Walmart and RiteAid all acted to remove ranitidine from their stores.
+Major pharmacies in Huntsville and other areas, including CVS, Walgreens, Walmart and RiteAid all acted to remove ranitidine from their stores.
 Most manufacturers have now issued recalls or halted distribution.
 While this may prevent future users, many long-term users have already suffered years of serious NDMA exposure.